ArturRaag/LJP_simulation_comparisons/README.md

+## Exploring parallelization as an optimization method via LJP simulation.

 The original Lennard-Jones particle simulation was initially developed in JavaScript as an educational project.
 While suitable for demonstrating the underlying physics, its performance quickly became the limiting factor.
 Simulating even a few hundred particles resulted in very low frame rates due to the computational cost of evaluating pairwise interactions.

 To improve performance, the simulation was completely rewritten in **C**, resulting in a substantial speedup.
 The native implementation made it possible to simulate over **2000 particles in real time** (approximately 20 FPS on my hardware) without any parallelization, compared to the original JavaScript implementation which struggled to achieve even 1 FPS under similar conditions.